 - Frequent feeling of bloating in the abdominal or bowel region.

 Who should be screened?
 How often?

-Screenings can detect CRC when it can be treated.
+Screenings can detect colorectal cancer when it can be treated.
 For individuals at normal risk, screening tests should begin at age 50.
 The preferred approach is a screening colonoscopy conducted every 10 years.
 In addition, consider the following recommendations for screening:

-- Colonoscopic surveillance needs to be performed at more frequent intervals for individuals at high risk for colon cancer (for instance, those with a personal history of CRC or adenomatous polyps, family history of CRC, HNPCC, FAP or IBD).
+- Colonoscopic surveillance needs to be performed at more frequent intervals for individuals at high risk for colon cancer - those with a personal history of colorectal cancer or adenomatous polyps, family history of colorectal cancer (CRC), hereditary nonpolyposis colorectal cancer (HNPCC), familial adenomatous polyposis (FAP) or irritable bowel disease (IBD).

 - An alternate strategy consists of annual stool test for blood and a flexible sigmoidoscopic exam every three to five years.

 - Too few fruits and vegetables in your diet.